How News Corp damages Liberal Party, and Australian democracy

 “While the pair’s influence on the electorate is overstated, their influence in Coalition party rooms, state and federal, is palpable.
 This is little surprise, given their willingness to harangue and bully Coalition ministers and backbenchers.

-“Jones, particularly, operates like his own unruly faction within the Liberal Party, which means that, unlike Gillard, Turnbull cannot simply ignore him.”
+“Jones, particularly, operates like his own unruly faction within the Liberal Party, which means that, unlike [Julia] Gillard, [Malcolm] Turnbull cannot simply ignore him.”

 Yes, 2017 seems like a long while ago, but the description of Sydney talkback radio then certainly fits the Sky After Dark menagerie, now available on regional free-to-air as well as on the Murdochs’ streaming channels.